agmui/rm_pico_dev/README.md

 canbus: [can2040](https://github.com/KevinOConnor/can2040/blob/master/docs/API.md)
 [can node i think? idk](https://www.amazon.com/dp/B00KM6XMXO?psc=1&ref=ppx_yo2ov_dt_b_product_details)

+#### PLZ I BEG U PLZ SKIM OVER THE WIKI IT WILL SAVE U SO MUCH TIME

 ## NOTE:
 using the pico sdk along with this lib may mess with things so do it at your own risk